 Kalinzu Forest – Chimpanzee Tracking – Hiking Trails, Birding

-Hitting the Trails in Kalinzu Forest – Home of over 220 Chimpanzees
+Hitting the Trails in Kalinzu Forest:

-The River Trail
+The River Trail: This

-This is a short 2 ½ km circular trail that will take about 1 hour.
-The major feature along this walk is the River Kajojo or ‘elephant river’ so called because elephants used to bathe here.
+This short 2 ½ km circular trail takes approximately 1 hour.
+The primary feature along this walk is the River Kajojo or ‘elephant river’ so-called because elephants used to bathe here.

 The Palm Trail